-At Immunity Therapy Center, we offer a holistic treatment for prostate cancer.
+At Immunity Therapy Center, we offer a holistic cancer care treatment for prostate cancer such as chelation therapy.
 We work with natural cancer treatment options to bring a bounty of health to the body, the mind, and the spirit.
 We focus on immunotherapy to strengthen the entire immune system while also fighting the cancer cells.

-Each case is unique; that’s why we focus on a combination of specialized treatments and customized plans at our holistic cancer treatment center.
+Each case is unique; that’s why we focus on a combination of specialized treatment options and customized plans at our holistic cancer treatment center.
 Dr. Bautista will not prescribe any cancer treatments or alternative therapies until he has completed a thorough consultation and evaluation.
-He will then tailor a treatment specifically to your body based on previous medical treatments, prior therapy, medical, and family history and the type of cancer and stage.
+He will then tailor a treatment specifically to your body based on previous medical treatments, prior therapy, medical and family history, and the cancer type and stage.

 If you’re curious about the types of prostate cancer natural treatment we offer, feel free to reach out today.
 We believe that patients with a positive outlook, see positive results.
 We look forward to starting a natural, holistic, integrative treatment program with you soon.

 Written By: Dr. Adolfo Carrillo